Food labels: a guide to reading nutrition labels

 Energy

-The nutrition label displays the quantity of energy (measured in kilojoules) found in both a serving and in 100 grams (or 100 millilitres if liquid) of the product.
-Serving sizes are based on how much of a particular food people usually eat.
+The nutrition label displays the quantity of energy (measured in kilojoules) found in a serving and in 100 grams (or 100 millilitres if liquid) of the product.
+However, there are no standards for serving sizes and they are decided by the manufacturer.

-If you are trying to lose weight, you should pay particular attention to the amount of fat, sugar and kilojoules on the nutrition label.
-Foods that are high in fat and sugar tend to be high in kilojoules.
+If you are trying to lose weight, you should pay particular attention to the kilojoule content on the nutrition label.
+Foods that are high in fat, sugar or starches tend to be high in kilojoules.
+Take care because some foods labelled as ‘low fat’ may contain more added sugar than the regular variety of the product.
+For weight loss, it’s the total kilojoule content that is important.

 Saturated fat

-It’s also important to look on the label for the amount of saturated fat, which is listed separately from total fat.
-This type of fat is particularly bad for your health — a diet that is high in saturated fat can raise your blood cholesterol level and increase your risk of heart disease.
+Check the amount of saturated fat, which is listed separately from total fat.
+Too much of this type of fat is bad for your health — a diet that is high in saturated fat can raise your blood cholesterol level and increase your risk of heart disease.

 Sodium

-The amount of sodium tells you how much salt is in the food.
-Foods that are described as low in salt must have less than 120 milligrams of sodium per 100 g (or 100 mL for liquids).
-The salt content is especially important information for people with high blood pressure, because a low-salt diet is often recommended as part of the treatment for this condition.
+Most foods contain some natural sodium, but the majority of our sodium intake comes from salt (sodium chloride) added to processed food.
+Foods that are described as ‘low salt’ must have less than 120 milligrams of sodium per 100 g (or 100 mL for liquids).
+A food described as ‘reduced salt’ must have at least 25% less sodium than in the same quantity of a reference food.
+The salt content is especially important information for people with high blood pressure, because a diet low in added salt is often recommended as part of the treatment for this condition.

 Other relevant nutrients

-Other nutrients, such as dietary fibre, calcium or iron, will also be listed on the nutrition panel if a claim is made about them.
+Other nutrients, such as dietary fibre, calcium, iron or particular vitamins, must also be listed on the nutrition information panel if a claim is made about them anywhere on the food packaging.

 Ingredients